Kentico/devnet.kentico.com/README.md

-# Submit New Project to DevNet
+# Submit a New Project to DevNet
 Do you run an open-source project related to Kentico?
 Submit a Pull Request to add it to the list!

 Visit the [devnet.kentico.com/open-source](https://devnet.kentico.com/open-source) to see all projects!